ReflectsLight/Quran.js/README.md

 The
 [`Quran.locales`](http://0x1eef.github.io/x/Quran.js/classes/Quran.html#locales)
-method provides an object where the key is a locale name (such as `en`) and the value is a locale object.
+getter provides an object where the key is a locale name (such as `en`) and the value is a locale object.
 The locales returned by this method indicate what languages the